beckphoem/Coursera-IBM-Python-for-Data-Science-AI-and-Development/Module-3-Python-Programming-Fundamentals/Module-3-5-Objects-and-Classes/3-5-1-Objects-and-Classes.md

+# 3.5.1 - Objects and Classes

 In this module, we're going to talk about objects and classes

+## Built-in types in Python

  Python has many different kinds of data types: integers, floats, strings, lists, dictionaries, booleans